beilmanmich/datasci_projects/readme.md

 <center><a href="http://cdb.io/1dkAG2o"><img src="https://github.com/beilmanmich/datasci_projects/blob/master/carto_map.png"></a></center><br>
 A map view of scores by zipcode, where higher intensity reds are equivalent to higher scores, via <a href="http://cdb.io/1dkAG2o">cartodb</a>.

-TOOLS USED: Pandas, numPy, psql, SQLAlchemy, matplotlib, seaborn
+_TOOLS USED_: Pandas, numPy, psql, SQLAlchemy, matplotlib, seaborn

 ## (3) Using Semi-Structured Data to Predict Yelp Ratings